KJPMolgenLab/ELAB_LOADER/Readme.md

 What do I need?
 - The elabFTW URL to the API
   - e.g. ```https://demo.elabftw.net/api/v2```
-  - Also, kindly ask your Admin if unsure
+  - Also, kindly ask your administrator if unsure
     <br><br>
 - an API Key
   - can be generated in the user panel
-  - needs to have write permisseion
+  - needs to have write permission
   - Online information see [Info](https://doc.elabftw.net/user-guide.html#api-keys-tab)
-  - Kindly ask your Admin if unsure
+  - Kindly ask your administrator if unsure
   <br><br>

 - The Category ID of the type of item you want to update in Elab: